Hierarchy of Geometrical Frustration in Elastic Ribbons: shape-transitions and energy scaling obtained from a general

 Assuming $\ab$ and $\bb$ do not satisfy \eqref{eq:full_GMCP}, we aim to minimize the energy order-by-order, and find which terms are competing and cannot vanish simultaneously.
 Since $t\ll w$, the first two terms in the stretching energy, $S_*$ and $S_g$, are more expensive than any of the bending terms; minimizing them thus results in $\aac_0 = \ab_0$ and $\aac_1 = \ab_1$, that is,

-In particular, we obtain that the ribbon maintains the reference geodesic curvature of the midline (i.e., $\kg = \kgb$)~\cite{grossman16}.
+In particular, as the linear term in $\aac_{11}$ is (minus $2$ times) the geodesic curvature of the configuration, we obtain that the ribbon maintains the reference geodesic curvature of the midline (i.e., $\kg = \kgb$)~\cite{grossman16}.
 Higher terms in $\aac$ may result in stretching energy comparable to the lowest bending energy terms.
 Hence, they are potentially competing with $\bac$ through the compatibility equations.
 In order to identify and characterize the frustration we expand these equations order by order:

 for Gauss equation, and